 Indeed, in its latest assessment, Climate Change Committee has warned that “future UK winter weather may be dominated more often by weather patterns associated with wetter, wilder and windier winter weather”.
 And although bitingly cold winters are not a key part of the predictions, variability is, meaning that businesses would be wise to properly prepare for winter regardless of how cold, or snowy, it might be.
 The cold, icy conditions experienced during the winter of 2018/19 — which led to temperatures plummeting to -14°C in the Cairngorms in Scotland and bringing some cities to a halt — were estimated to have cost the UK economy £1 million for every day of disruption.

 To prepare for inclement weather, a winter plan should be put together with an associated risk assessment.
 This should be carried out well in advance, and revisited and revised throughout the cold period.

-The winter plan should be based on contingency planning that provides an understanding of what could happen in worst-case scenarios, and how these risks are mitigated and managed.
+The winter plan will be part of the suite of contingency plans already in place that outline what could happen in worst-case scenarios, and how these risks are mitigated and managed.
 For example, how would the business fare if power supplies went down?
-How can you make sure that critical data isn’t lost completely and that services can keep running?

 Some areas that could be addressed as part of winter planning are outlined below.